ebelinski/iosref/crashlytics-beta-tester.md

 * It is *not* possible to let a new user test an existing beta build.
 * You must first invite a new tester, then create a new beta build.
 * There are multiple ways to do some of the steps below.
+* Some steps may change over time.
+If you find something broken, please [let me know](https://uihex.com).

 ### Step 1: Invite a user (for the developer)